 Type of institution: University/Higher Education Institution

 The Bachelor of Construction Project Management delivers the management, technology and process skills required to work in a variety of well-paid roles across the full spectrum of construction projects.
 Students are taught a wide range of project management methodologies with a strong focus on applying these to real-world projects.
+This knowledge can be applied in other industry sectors, providing further employment opportunities.
 The emphasis on the utilisation of digital technologies, such as building information modelling, ensures that students understand the leading-edge advances that are being implemented in the industry.
-This knowledge can be applied in other industry sectors, providing even further employment opportunities.
-All students are required to complete a minimum of 200 days industry experience during the course, providing essential professional exposure.
+All students are required to complete a minimum of 200 days' industry experience during the course, providing essential professional exposure.
 For the vast majority of students this entails paid employment in the industry with contractors and consultants (typically called cadetships).
-To broaden their personal and professional outlook, students can also choose electives, or a sub-major in a range of disciplines, outside construction project management, including business accounting, environmental studies and Aboriginal studies.
+To broaden their personal and professional outlook, students can also choose electives or a sub-major in a range of disciplines outside construction project management, including business studies, environmental studies, international studies and Aboriginal studies.

 The course program consists of 192 credit points, comprising 28 6-credit-point core subjects and four 6-credit-point electives, the latter chosen either from within UTS: Design, Architecture and Building or from the many electives offered by other faculties throughout the University.
 Students undertaking four elective subjects (24 credit points) within a common area are eligible for a sub-major.
 Sub-majors are offered in project management, construction finance/economics and architectural studies, depending on demand.
 Industrial training/professional practice In this course, the value of concurrent industry experience is recognised and students are required to accumulate relevant industry experience prior to graduating.
 The course provides part-time and flexible study options to enable students to gain this valuable industry experience during their studies.

 - Construction technology

 - Built environment law and ethics